martinnyemba/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 od_set = only_diff_elements(set_1, set_2)
 print(sorted(list(od_set)))  # Output: ['Bash', 'Javascript', 'Perl', 'Python', 'Ruby']

-6. Number of keys
+### 6. Number of keys
+def number_keys(a_dictionary):
+    """
+    Returns the number of keys in a dictionary.

+    Args:
+    - a_dictionary: A dictionary object.

+    Returns:
+    - The number of keys in the dictionary.

+    Example:
+    >>> my_dict = {'a': 1, 'b': 2, 'c': 3}
+    >>> number_keys(my_dict)
+    3
+    """

-7. Print sorted dictionary
+### 7. Print sorted dictionary
+def print_sorted_dictionary(a_dictionary):
+    """
+    Prints a dictionary by ordered keys.

+    Args:
+        a_dictionary (dict): The dictionary to be printed.

+    Returns:
+        None

+    Notes:
+        - Keys should be sorted in alphabetical order.
+        - Only the keys of the first level should be sorted; keys of nested dictionaries should not be sorted.
+        - The dictionary values can have any type.
+        - No external modules are allowed to be imported.
+    """

-8. Update dictionary
+### 8. Update dictionary
-9. Simple delete by key
+### 9. Simple delete by key
-10. Multiply by 2
+### 10. Multiply by 2

 Each task has its own Python file with the corresponding function implementation.